What do Trustees do?

 As locally elected representatives, the trustees on these boards best understand their respective communities’ particular strengths, challenges and demands.

-Trustees engage their communities in building and maintaining a school system that reflects local priorities, values and expectations.
+Trustees engage their communities in building and maintaining a school system that reflects local priorities, values and strategic goals.
 School trustees listen to their communities, guide the work of their school district and set plans, policies and the annual budget.

 Reflecting the strength of local representation, boards report back to their communities on how students are doing.
 Boards are directly accountable to the people they serve.